MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/retrospective.md

 ## Lessons learned

 The retrospective marks the end of a release or iteration.
-As the team gains experience and learns lessons, they adjust the release and iteration backlog to reflect new processes and experiments to be tested.
+As the team gains experience and learns lessons, they adjust the release and iteration backlog to reflect new processes and experiments to test.
 This begins the next iteration through the migration processes.

 Teams that manage the next migration wave should apply the lessons they've learned to continually improve the migration.

-## How to conduct a retrospective
+## Conduct a retrospective

 You need a few things to get started with your migration retrospective: